Skip to Content

 1. Permissible waste is waste that is non-hazardous (per the local country definition).

-Total Waste Recycling & Landfill Avoidance
+Total Recycling & Landfill Avoidance Rates

 2025 Goal Landfill Avoidance